nickf1227/TN-Bench/README.md

 ### Benchmarking Process

 - **Dataset Creation**: The script creates a temporary dataset in each pool.
+The dataset is created with a 1M Record Size with no Compression and sync=Disabled using `midclt call pool.dataset.create`
-- **Write Benchmark**: The script performs four runs of the write benchmark using `dd` with varying thread counts.
+- **Pool Write Benchmark**: The script performs four runs of the write benchmark using `dd` with varying thread counts.
+We are using `/dev/urandom` as our input file, so CPU performance may be relevant.
+This is by design as `/dev/zero` is flawed for this purpoose, and CPU stress is expected in real-world use anyway.
+The data is written in 1M chunks to a dataset with a 1M record size.
+For each thread, 10G of data is written.
+This scales with the number of threads, so a system with 16 Threads would write 160G of data.
+- **Pool Read Benchmark**: The script performs four runs of the read benchmark using `dd` with varying thread counts.
+We are using `/dev/null` as out output file, so RAM speed may be relevant.
+ZFS ARC will also be used and will impact your results.
+This may be undesirable in some circumstances, and the `zfs_arc_max` can be set to `1` to precent ARC from caching.
+The data is read in 1M chunks from a dataset with a 1M record size.
+For each thread, the previously written 10G of data is read.
+This scales with the number of threads, so a system with 16 Threads would have read 160G of data.
-- **Read Benchmark**: The script performs four runs of the read benchmark using `dd` with varying thread counts.
+- **Disk Benchmark**: The script performs four runs of the read benchmark using `dd` with varying thread counts.
+Data is read in 4K chunks to `/dev/null` here, making this a 4K sequential read test.
+4K was chosen because `ashift=12` for all recent ZFS pools created in TrueNAS.
+This test reads the first 10G of data on the disk, and is run 4 times.
+Run-to-run variance is expected, particularly on SSDs, as the data ends up inside of internal caches.
+For this reason, it is run 4 times and averaged.
 - **Results**: The script displays the results for each run and the average speed.
+This should give you an idea of the impacts of various thread-counts (as a synthetic representation of client-counts) and the ZFS ARC caching mechanism.

 ### Cleanup